yujunz/gitlab.com-runbooks/README.md

 ## IMPORTANT

-* Spend one minute and put notes about time, type of outage and taken actions in following [document](https://docs.google.com/document/d/1F9E6sTlWdKmbI8TisWEFoWdx3iZOMaUrrZKYPZTx3tc/edit)
+* Spend one minute and create issue for outage, don't forget about `outage` label as specified in [handbook](https://about.gitlab.com/handbook/infrastructure/).

 ## What to do when